You have a busy toddler with you. Both indoors and outdoors. What are you going to do? There are many ideas and options, but you can’t decide.

 It does not have to be real insects (Poor insects).
 Buy plastic toy insects or you and your toddler can draw on small stones.
 Use a net and they can pretend to catch it.

-Another way of teaching then the insects is by playing a game.
+Another way of teaching them about insects is by playing a game.
 Ask them to catch a certain insect naming the name or colours.

 Go out camping with the whole family.
 Build a tent and ask them to help out.
 Bring with you, colours and colour the tents with a paintbrush.